 -The relationship between greenwashing and positive eWOM (c).

-To test the relationship between greenwashing and positive eWOM, a bivariate regression analysis was conducted.
-The independent variable is greenwashing, which is a categorical variable.
+To test the relationship between greenwashing and positive eWOM, a regression analysis was conducted.
+The independent variables were the dummy variables.
 The dependent variable is the intention to participate in positive eWOM, which is a continuous variable.
-The results showed a significant relationship between greenwashing and positive eWOM, Fchange (2, 284) = 7.29, p < .001.
-Respondents from the greenwashing condition score less on positive eWOM intentions (β=-0.1, p = 0.1) than participants in the non-greenwashing and the control condition (β=0.1, p=0.03).
-This means that H1 is supported.
+The results showed no significant relationship between the greenwashing dummy and positive eWOM, β = -0.11, p = .097.
+However, a significant effect of the non-greenwashing dummy on positive eWOM was found (report test stats: Beta and p-value)

 - The relationship between greenwashing and trust (a).

-The bivariate regression analysis of greenwashing, a categorical independent variable, and trust, a continuous dependent variable, showed a significant relationship between greenwashing and trust.
+The regression analysis of the non-greenwashing dummy, a categorical independent variable, and trust, a continuous dependent variable, showed a significant relationship.
 According to the results greenwashing explain 6% of variance in trust, Fchange(2, 284) = 9.05, p = .001.
 The greenwashing condition showed to differ significantly compared to the control and non-greenwashing condition.
 Respondents from greenwashing condition score less on trust (β = -0.11, p < 009, than the respondents in the control and non-greenwashing condition (β= 0.17, p < 0.01).
 Conditions showed a positive correlation (R=0.24) with trust and explained 6% of the variance.
 The regression model of greenwashing and trust is statistically significant with a p-value < 0.001.

 - The influence of both trust and greenwashing on positive eWOM intentions (b+c).